Kota

 Share it with the world!

-You’re generally not eligible for Maternity Benefit if you’re pregnant and unemployed.
+Your former employees are generally not eligible for Maternity Benefit if they’re pregnant and unemployed.

 The exception?

-If your contract ends within 16 weeks of your baby’s due date and you meet the conditions regarding Pay Related Social Insurance (PRSI) contributions.
+If their contract ends within 16 weeks of their baby’s due date and they meet the necessary Pay Related Social Insurance (PRSI) contribution requirements, they can receive Maternity Benefit from the Department of Social Protection.

 We’ll tell you everything you need to know below.

-How to Qualify for Maternity Benefit If You’re Unemployed
+Can Former Employees Qualify for Irish Maternity Benefit If They’re Unemployed?

-Your employment contract ended within 16 weeks of the week of your child’s birth.
+• Their employment contract with you ended within 16 weeks of the week of their child’s birth.

-Pregnant While Unemployed: 4 Alternative Benefits You Could Potentially Get
+Pregnant While Unemployed: 4 Alternative Benefits Former Employees Can Potentially Get in Ireland

-Depending on your circumstances, you may be eligible for any of these four social welfare entitlements:
+Depending on your employees' circumstances, they may be eligible for any of these four social welfare entitlements:

 1. Jobseeker’s Payments

-If you’re pregnant and already receive a Jobseeker’s Benefit or Allowance, you can continue receiving those benefit payments.
+If your employee is pregnant and already receives a Jobseeker’s Benefit or Allowance, they can continue receiving those benefits.

-If not, you can apply for a Jobseeker's payment if you want temporary financial support while unemployed or seeking work.
+If not, they can apply for a Jobseeker's payment if they want temporary financial support while unemployed or seeking work.

 A. Eligibility Conditions